zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 * Zone: id-addr-missing-1.consistency05.xa
   * Neither ns1 nor ns2 are defined in the zone as address records.
   * The correct NS records are in the zone.

+### ID-ADDR-MISSING-2
+For ns2 (in-domain), there is no NS for ns2 and the glue does not match any address records in the zone.
+Furthermore, ns2 does not respond.

+* Zone: id-addr-missing-2.consistency05.xa
+  * Normal delegation to ns1 and ns2.
+  * There is no NS record for ns2 in the zone.
+  * No address records for ns2 (IPv4 or IPv6) in the zone.
+  * ns2 does not respond.

 ### INCONSISTENT-DELEGATION-1
 Delegation from parent zone is inconsistent.